Geborgen/nordic-souls/FAQ.md

 ## Q: Why is my map purple/missing?

-**A:** You have a plugin loading below the paper map plugin.
+**A:** You have a plugin loading below the paper map plugins.
 Either reinstall the list to restore the load order, or refer to the [modification guide](https://github.com/Geborgen/nordic-souls/blob/main/MODIFICATIONGUIDE.md) if you've added mods.

 ## Q: How do I change my FOV?

-**A:** first use the FOV console command like normal (`fov x x`) (yes, input the value twice).
+**A:** Use the FOV console command like normal (`fov x x`) (yes, input the value twice).
+Then, change your FOV in the `Improved Alternate Conversation Camera` MCM so it doesn't reset when you enter and leave dialogue.

 ## Q: How do I change my brightness?

 **A:** In the ENB menu, go to the `ENVIRONMENT` category, and edit settings such as `AmbientLightingIntensityDay` and `AmbientLightingIntensityNight`.
 You can also find settings for interiors, if interiors are too dark.
 If you break something, you can press `LOAD CONFIGURATION` at the top to restore your previous configuration, or reinstall the list to reset everything to default.

-## Q: I've modified INI settings (e.g. as dodge hotkey), why are they not applying?
+## Q: I've modified INI settings, why are they not applying?

 **A:** Check the `NS - Game Settings` mod.
 Modify the INI files there.